LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_Station/Railway_Station.md

 ### Background Knowledge

-The Land-Based Railway IT-OT System Cyber Security Test Platform is a compact and modular cyber range designed to emulate the complex IT and OT environments of modern railway systems.
+The Land-Based Railway IT-OT System Cyber Security Test Platform is a compact and modular cyber range designed to simulate the complex IT and OT environments of modern railway systems.
 It serves as a digital-twin simulation environment that integrates both operational technologies—such as railway track signaling, train ATC/ATP systems, and station control systems—and a realistic enterprise IT network comprising standard user infrastructure like internal servers, databases, and workstations.
 This platform allows researchers, engineers, and cybersecurity professionals to study and test interactions across IT-OT boundaries in a controlled, scalable environment.

 The system architecture spans all six levels of the Purdue Model—from Level 0 (Physical Process Field I/O) to Level 5 (Internet DMZ)—and is fully customizable to suit various training or simulation goals.
 In this article, we specifically focus on the **Railway Station OT Control Subsystem**, which is highlighted in the system diagram below.